How to prevent phishing as a professional Amazon seller

 Let’s take a look…

-Learn more about phishing and how to protect yourself
+Learn more about how to prevent phishing and protect yourself

 Phishing is a malicious tactic used by scammers to steal passwords, credit card numbers, and other sensitive information.
 Scammers can then use this information to access your accounts, make fraudulent charges, or even sell your personal information on the black market.